achasseu/CircRNA_MDV_Vaccines/README.md

 ### !!!
 Same remark for lines 1-3 in the R script !!!

-Coverages were obtained using the "samtools depth -a input.sam > output.csv" on the alignment files obtained using vCircTrappist.
+Coverages were obtained using the "samtools depth -a input.sam > output.csv" on all the alignment files.